Blog

 This is an infographic that shows two identical croissants.
 It illustrates how one croissant made with butter has 2.45 kgCO2e/kg in GHG emissions compared to the other croissant made with margarine with 1.42 kgCO2e/kg in GHG emissions.

-To determine which of your products and ingredients have the greatest environmental impact, there’s no better transparency offered than by a Life Cycle Analysis at the recipe or ingredient level.
+To determine which of your products and ingredients have the greatest environmental impact, there’s no better transparency offered than by a Life Cycle Assessment at the recipe or ingredient level.
 For instance, one of the main ingredients of a traditional croissant is butter.
 After conducting LCA on this product, we found that almost 70% of the carbon footprint of the recipe is attributed to the use of butter.
 Now, after conducting LCA using the same product composition but switching the butter ingredient for margarine, a vegan alternative to butter, we were able to effectively see the croissant’s emissions decrease by ~42%.

 You can leverage the visibility offered by LCA to create diverse scenarios by adjusting ingredient quantities or substituting them with more sustainable alternatives.
 This eco-design feature offers a practical approach to exploring ways to minimize your overall environmental impact.
 Eco-designing your recipes and menus provides a tangible method for prioritizing ingredients and cooking techniques with a lower environmental footprint, while also aiming to reduce food waste.